Charlotte, Rochester, New York: Lake trade

 The community once served as a port for international trade.
 Samuel Latta established a warehouse at the mouth of the Genesee River and in 1806 was appointed as customs collector of the Port of Genesee by President Thomas Jefferson.
 Samuel Latta's brother, frontier merchant George Clinton Latta (1795–1871) ran a successful trading company from Charlotte, operating a fleet of schooners engaging in trade across the Great Lakes.

 Trade was interrupted during the War of 1812 and a less exposed port was briefly established three miles upstream at Carthage Landing.
 During the course of the war, British forces were encountered at Charlotte on several occasions.
 In June 1813, the British fleet under Sir James Yeo landed at Charlotte and confiscated supplies of grain, flour, pork and other stores which the residents surrendered without further incident.
 In September of that year, the British fleet was again spotted off shore, but was engaged and driven off by the American fleet of Commodore Isaac Chauncey.
 Finally, in May 1814, the British attempted another landing, however, this time the citizens who had become aware of the British and Indian massacre at Lewiston and the recent attack at Oswego, dispatched the local militia to refuse landing.
 After a brief exchange of cannon fire, the fleet departed.
 In 1816, Colonel Caleb Hopkins was commissioned as brigadier general for gallant service during the war, including defending the Port of Charlotte against the British.

 After the end of the war, trade began to rapidly increase.
 Some early settlers believed that Charlotte would become the major city along the Genesee River, until the use of the water falls to provide power to the mills and the arrival of the Erie Canal in 1823 later resulted in the dominance of the settlements at the City of Rochester.

+For a few years, a "little side-wheel steamer" named "Ontario", which served from north of the Niagara Falls to Prescott, Ontario, included a stop near Charlotte on the Genesee River.
+The steamer was launched in April, 1817, and had a capacity of 240 tons.

 In order to improve navigation, a stone light house was constructed in 1821 on the west bank, replaced later in 1880 by an Octagonal light on the west pier.

+From roughly 1840 to 1844, a steamship "Gore" carried passengers, plus "luggage, parcels, and packages", between stops at: Rochester, N.Y., Cobourg, Ontario, and Port Hope.

 On August 25, 1852, ground was broken on the Rochester and Lake Ontario Railroad (later part of the New York Central Railroad) which made its first run on May 12, 1853, in about thirty minutes.
 The railroad provided a convenient route for Canadian passages to reach New York City.

 However, lake trade from Charlotte began to decline from increased competition from the Erie Canal and the railroad lines in Rochester.